The nomination period for the 2021 Chancellor Awards for Diversity is April 12 – May 14, 2021.

 Impact—demonstrates that their diversity, equity and inclusion efforts have resulted in long-term benefits to recipients and community at large or a potential model for the establishment of other programs or activities.

-- One Nomination Letter form delineating the nominee’s contributions as related to the “Selection Criteria”
+- One nomination letter from the nominator citing specific examples of the nominee's contributions and impacts as related to the "Selection Criteria."